pons-deluxe/kanji-unlock-addon/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;土: soil; earth; ground; Turkey
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;寸: measurement; foot/10

-As such, if there is a proper field selected for **Kanji radicals/components field**, the vocabulary word 時 would unlock not only the kanji card 時 but also its radicals 日, 寺, 土, and 寸.
+As such, if there is a proper field selected for **Kanji radicals/components field**, the vocabulary word 時 would unlock not only the kanji card 時 but also the cards for 日, 寺, 土, and 寸.

 ---

-This addon has been tested with Anki 2.1.33
+This add-on has been tested with Anki 2.1.33